-The theme this year is ‘Bike Smart’, focusing on the safety of those on two wheels who are amongst the most vulnerable of UK road users.
+The theme for 2018 was ‘Bike Smart’, focusing on the safety of those on two wheels who are amongst the most vulnerable of UK road users.

 More than a third of people killed or seriously injured on UK roads are those travelling by bike (either bicycle or motorcycle). *

 More than 100 bike riders are injured every day in needless, preventable crashes.*

 Brake’s week-long campaign raised awareness about the importance of protecting those on two wheels by focusing on:

 - policy-makers being Bike Smart by implementing a safe systems approach, mandating lifesaving technology and prioritising cycle-friendly infrastructure